 7 Tips For Driving Someone with Dementia

 Talking about when to stop driving can be one of the hardest conversations you may have with your loved one.
 Dementia can make the conversation more difficult because the person may not realize that they are having difficulties driving.
 Once a person with dementia stops driving there may be challenges having them get into or ride in the car.
+Learn about the most common types of injuries in CA and whether you need work comp lawyers help.
 Below are tips that can help reduce the anxiety and frustration a person may feel when it is no longer safe for them to drive.

 7 Car & Driving Tips When Someone has Dementia